 6 Surf Tips To Find & Surf Better Waves

 Ever wonder how that other surfer always finds better waves than you do?
 If only you could get just one of those!
-There are tons of reasons why another surfer might consistently be catching better waves than you: he or she could know the surf spot better, have more experience in wave reading, be particularly lucky that day, have a better paddle technique, etc.
+There are tons of reasons why another surfer might consistently be catching better waves than you: they could know the surf spot better, have more experience in wave reading, be particularly lucky that day, have a better paddle technique, etc.

 Access the full Positioning for Waves Online Course.